 - Newcastle Disease

 - Vesicular Disease of Swine

 - and more

-This course has previously been offered and last year three quarters of the participants rated the course an 8, 9, or 10 out of 10 with 36% rating it a 10.
-Here are comments from several users:
+This course been used for continuing education for many years and is continuously improved.
+More than 75% of participants rate the course an 8 or above out of 10.
+Here are comments from several recent users:

 “While the disease-specific information was important and well done, the inclusions of non-disease material (communication, risk perceptions, stress, etc.) filled an important gap in preparing people for disease outbreak experiences.”